Grove Park School, Wrexham: School re-organisation

 By the 1960s, comprehensive schools were emerging in Denbighshire, leading to the eventual amalgamation and dissolution of single-sex schools, despite a local campaign to maintain them.
 The Grove Park County School for Boys and the Grove Park County School for Girls were amalgamated with each other, and two comprehensive schools were then formed on the two sites in 1972.
 The boys school on Grove Park Road became the Grove Park School, while the girls school on Chester Road became Park Avenue Comprehensive, although later changed to Bromfield High School.
 Bromfield was situated in the buildings of the former girls school and was to serve the areas around Chester Road, Maesydre, and Queens Park (now Caia Park).
+School children from the Groves also utilised the nearby Nine Acres field.

 In 1983, the Grove Park School situated on the former red brick boys school site merged with Bromfield High School becoming the Groves High School, with pupils from the Grove Park Road/Chester Road site moving to the Chester Road site.
 The red brick buildings facing Chester Road and near Grove Park Road, were then left vacant for a few years until it became the NEWI (now Wrexham University; formerly Glyndŵr) School of Art.
 Until the early 1990s when it was transferred to Yale College, with the entire 1972 Grove Park School site becoming part of the college, which itself is now part of Coleg Cambria.